dy/emmy/README.md

 ### `off(target, event?, callback?)`

 Unbind event handler from a target.
 If calback isn’t passed - unbind all callbacks for an event.
 If no event passed - unbind all known callbacks for any events.

+Also you can pass only class suffix to unbind all events for a class: `off(target, '.my-element')`.

 ### `emit(target, event, callback, data1, data2, ...)`